 When it’s all said and done, feel comfortable making your move

 When the paperwork is done and you’re finally ready to start thinking about putting those keys in the lock for the first time, it’s officially time to shift your focus from buying to moving.
 And whether it’s a local move or a move across the country, you’ll want to take full advantage of the time between finalizing the agreement and your closing appointment to choose the right moving solution to take on some of the load (pun intended).

 Just as you determined how much house you could afford, you’ll need to determine how you want to move your things to that new house.
 A moving checklist can play a tremendous part in making the process go as smoothly as possible.
 You know what else helps?
 Flexibility.
 It’s a given that sometimes moving plans change at the last minute, but with the flexibility of PODS moving and storage containers, you can take your time and change dates easily — not to mention load your moving and storage container at your own pace in the comfort of your driveway — which makes your move a lot less stressful.
 And if you need any help with the packing and loading (or unloading), PODS can connect you to local hourly help, as well.

 So with some time, patience, knowledge, and help, you can feel confident knowing that the house you’re purchasing is one you can afford — and one you’ll be proud to call “home.”
 Finding that great neighborhood, investing in a home, and decorating everything from the front porch to the living room to the bedroom?
 That’s the reward for buying well and setting yourself up for success as a homeowner.

 Looking for more tips on home buying, getting acquainted with your new home, or just living life as a homeowner in general?
-Visit our Containing the Chaos blog for moving, storage, organization, and more!
+Visit the PODS blog for moving, storage, organization, and more!

 Karen Dybis is a freelance journalist and a frequent contributor to the PODS blog.
 Her work has appeared in Time magazine, U.S. News and World Report, The Detroit News, and more.